strick-j/conjur_aws_lambda_example/README.md

 # Prerequisites
 1. Lambda function defined that is assigned a role that is able to authenticate with your Conjur instance - See docs link above
+2. Set the handler for your lambda function to: lambda_function.lambda_handler if it is not already set
 2. Define the following Lambda function Environment Variables:
    1. *application_name* = The name of your defined application in Conjur (e.g. myapp)
    2. *authn_iam_service_id* = The name of your defined service id in Conjur (e.g. prod)